isabella232/scope-services/walk-through.rst

   {
   }

-That means the command has no argument.
-With the text field below the definition commands can be submitted manually.
-A message without arguments is an empty list ``[]``, so that is for the given case the whole message.
-Pressing send will return the command list, displayed below the definition of the returned message.
-The response should look something like:
+This means that the command has no argument.
+With the text field below the definition, commands can be submitted manually.
+A message without arguments is an empty list ``[]``, so that is the given case for the whole message.
+Pressing "Send" will return the command list, which is displayed below the definition of the returned message.
+The response should look similar to:

 .. code-block:: javascript